 PSIA students have the option of undertaking a Master thesis, in lieu of an internship or a semester exchange at a partner university.
 Sciences Po Academic rules in Article 37 specify that Master curricula include “a semester of extramural activities” and “as applicable…a Master thesis.”

 This is a selective track offered to PSIA students, who must apply for the opportunity.
 Only the strongest proposals are approved by PSIA's scientific community.
-Every year, this track produces highly relevant and successful research work, and we are proud to showcase examples of outstanding Master's theses from the past years.
+Every year, this track produces highly relevant and successful research work.
+Since 2021, the best Master thesis defended at PSIA have been published online by Sciences Po digital library.

-- Course consistency: undertaking a Master’s Thesis is optional and the approval of the Academic Advisor is necessary.
+Course consistency: undertaking a Master thesis is optional and the approval of the Academic Advisor is necessary.

-- Prerequisites: Students interested in pursuing a Master’s Thesis must enroll in and validate two courses within the “Methods” concentration during the first year of their master’s program;
+Prerequisites: Students interested in pursuing a Master thesis must enrol in and validate two courses within the “Methods” concentration during the first year of their Master program;

-The thesis defence will constitute both the validation of the Master's thesis as well as the required Grand Oral.
+The thesis defence will constitute both the validation of the Master thesis as well as the required Grand Oral.

 Proposal Documents (to be sent to the Academic Advisor):

-- Research proposal (5 pages, single-spaced, Times New Roman 12, not including bibliography).
+Research proposal (5 pages, single-spaced, Times New Roman 12, not including bibliography).
 Students may want to include the following sections: literature review; research question; proposed research design; information about empirical data and/or modalities of fieldwork if relevant.
 See a template for your reference.

-Thesis: The Master Thesis length is between 20,000 and 30,000 words, excluding appendices.
-Three hardcopies must be deposited at PSIA's Secrétariat, and a Word or PDF version of the Thesis must be sent to the thesis' supervisor, the academic advisor, the third member of the jury and firstname.lastname@example.org.
+Thesis: The Master thesis length is between 20,000 and 30,000 words, excluding appendices.
+Electronic versions of the thesis must be sent to the thesis' supervisor, the academic advisor, the third member of the jury and firstname.lastname@example.org.